UP957155/signOff2/README.md

 ```

-After the API is be deployed run this command to get the API's URL:
+After the API is deployed run this command to get the API's URL:

 ```bash